Session Management

 Session state behavior explained

-When sessions have been idle (no processing or user interaction) for a specified period (2 hours by default), they are suspended to free up server resources.
+When RStudio Pro, Positron Pro, or VS Code sessions have been idle (no processing or user interaction) for a specified period, they are killed (Positron Pro/VS Code) or suspended (RStudio Pro) to free up server resources.

 Currently, only sessions using RStudio Pro have the capability to be suspended and later restored.